About the Seals

 - Never approach a seal pup

-- If you see a seal pup alone, it may not be abandoned - the mother may be nearby
+- A pup alone may not be abandoned -- the mother may be nearby

-- Disturbing seals during pupping season can cause them to abandon their pups
+- Disturbing seals can cause them to abandon their pups